MariamMohamedFawzy/KDTree/README.md

 # KDTree
 This is implementation of KDTree in java.
 This is for a university project.
 It does not include delete method till now.
 I may add it later.

+Take care that It includes some instance variables of classes that you may not include in your project.
+For example: we include class Table with linkedlist of class Page which has 2d array of Strings. so please read the code carefully.

 ==================================================================================
 The MIT License (MIT)